microsoft/AutonomousDrivingCookbook/AirSimE2EDeepLearning/README.md

 #### A note from the curators

 We have made our best effort to ensure this tutorial can help you get started with the basics of autonomous driving and get you to the point where you can start exploring new ideas independently.
 We would love to hear your feedback on how we can improve and evolve this tutorial.
 We would also love to know what other tutorials we can provide you that will help you advance your career goals.
 Please feel free to use the GitHub issues section for all feedback.
 All feedback will be monitored closely.
-If you have ideas you would like to [collaborate](../README.md#Contributing) on, please feel free to reach out to us and we will be happy to work with you (please use the main AirSim repo if you wish to contribute to the AirSim codebase and use this repo if you want to collaborate on demos/tutorials/scenarios in the AD domain in general).
+If you have ideas you would like to [collaborate](../README.md#contributing) on, please feel free to reach out to us and we will be happy to work with you.